-Systems/Services
+Systems and Services

 Due to the number and scale of RSLs operating in Glasgow, the range of online services offered to tenants varies considerably.
 All RSLs in Glasgow have a webpage, which provides a platform for offering digital services.
 The majority of RSLs in Glasgow provide some level of services online with the most popular features being the ability to make a rent payment or report a repair.
-A detailed analysis of digital services offered by RSLs has been undertaken and has informed the development of the draft DHS.

-The draft DHS has considered the role that RSL Information Technology (IT) systems have in supporting the delivery of services to tenants.
+The DHS has considered the role that RSL Information Technology (IT) systems have in supporting the delivery of services to tenants.
 IT systems provide the functionality that allows RSLs to manage housing, investment programmes, allocations, estate management, rent payments from tenants, repairs and a range of other operations.